YH-Choi-001/cpp_data_structures_and_algorithms/README.md

 It's the same as doing chemistry practicals / labs.

 If you need array lists for general computing, use std::vector instead.

+If you have any problems, please raise an issue in the [GitHub repo](https://github.com/YH-Choi-001/cpp_data_structures_and_algorithms).

+**This software and/or API reference are maintained by YH Choi.**